omnipenguin/jrevolver/README.md

 # What is jRevolver?

-A robust app for generating mock JSON for development and testing purposes
+A robust app for generating mock JSON for development and testing purposes.

 # Intent